pascals-msft/adop-arm/README.md

 - adminUsername: User name for the Virtual Machine and ADOP
 - adminPassword: Password for the Virtual Machine and ADOP, must be > 8 chars and have number, etc.
 - dnsNamePrefix: Globally unique DNS Name for the Public IP used to access the Virtual Machine.
 - vmName: VM name.
-Default: "ADOPVM"
+Default: "adop"
 - vmSize: VM size.
 Default: "Standard_DS3_V2"